iamr2003/site-v2/src/components/zelda/writeup.md

 # 494 P1 Zelda Recreation
-Created by Ibrahim Musaddequr Rahman and Lia Ahmed-Zal
 ## Personal Contributions
 I built all the enemies AIs and weapons, and designed a new mechanic and level
 ## New Mechanic